martinthong125/notes/Git/gitignore.md

 2. Choose the programming languages you use in the repo
 3. Click 'create'

-## What programming language choices for DevOps and Cloud Engineer?
+## What programming language to choose for DevOps and Cloud Engineer?

 1. Python
 2. Terraform